julianthome/autorex/README.md

 # autorex

-With `autorex`, you can convert an automaton back into its regular expression representation.
+With `autorex`, one can convert an automaton back into its regular expression representation.
 The translation is based on the well-known state-elimination algorithm.
 One can find a very neat description of this algorithm